MattKevan/ao-design-process/_articles/competitor-benchmarking.md

 ---
 title: Competitor benchmarking
+author: Patrick
+categories:
+- _categories/ux-discovery.md
+description: Understanding how other products are approaching the same problem.

 ---

-# Competitor benchmarking

-Understanding how other products are approaching the same problem.

 * A simple research method that doesn’t need customer input
 * It’s a method to review other websites or products which are either direct or indirect competitors.

 Beware of copying what others are doing without understanding how it could help the users you are designing for.

 ## Objectives